libretro/libretro-database/README.md

 ## Sources

 Many source databases are in use as listed below.
-The table focusses on the 3rd party sources that predominantly cover each specific console library, but other/multiple sources including manual github contributions are maintained and all are compiled together in the final `.rdb` files (see [repository folders](#repository-folders) and each dat's github History for details). ">" signs below indicate the [precedence](#precedence) order when multiple sources overlap for the same subset of games/data.
+The table focusses on the 3rd party sources that predominantly cover each specific console library, but other/multiple sources including manual github contributions are maintained and all are compiled together in the final `.rdb` files (see [Repository Folders](#repository-folders) and each dat's github History for details). ">" signs below indicate the [precedence](#precedence) order when multiple sources overlap for the same subset of games/data.

 |System|Source|Repository|
 |----|---|---|